-Medicaid: Hospital or medical insurance benefits financed by the United States Government under Title XIX of the Social Security Act of 1965 and its related regulations, each as amended.
+Medicaid: Hospital or medical insurance benefits financed by the United States government under Title XIX of the Social Security Act of 1965 and its related regulations, each as amended.

-Medical Necessity (Medically Necessary): Shall mean:
+Medical Necessity (Medically Necessary): Means the following

-- services or supplies that a physician exercising prudent clinical judgment would provide to a member for the diagnosis and/or direct care and treatment of the member's medical condition, disease, illness, or injury that are necessary; - in accordance with generally accepted standards of good medical practice; - clinically appropriate for the member's condition, disease, illness or injury; - not primarily for the convenience of the member and/or the member's family, physician, or other health care provider; and - not more costly than alternative services or supplies at least as likely to produce equivalent results for the member's condition, disease, illness or injury.
+- Services or supplies that a physician exercising prudent clinical judgment would provide to a member for the diagnosis and/or direct care and treatment of the member's medical condition, disease, illness, or injury that are necessary. - In accordance with generally accepted standards of good medical practice. - Clinically appropriate for the member's condition, disease, illness or injury. - Not primarily for the convenience of the member and/or the member's family, physician, or other healthcare provider. - Not costlier than alternative services or supplies at least as likely to produce equivalent results for the member's condition, disease, illness, or injury.

-For purposes of this definition, "generally accepted standards of good medical practice" means standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, national physician specialty society recommendations and the views of physicians practicing in relevant clinical areas and any other clinically relevant factors.
-The fact that a provider may prescribe, recommend, order, or approve a service or supply does not of itself determine medical necessity or make such a service or supply a covered benefit.
+For the purpose of this definition, "generally accepted standards of good medical practice" means standards based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, national physician specialty society recommendations and the views of physicians practicing in relevant clinical areas and any other clinically relevant factors.
+The fact that a provider may prescribe, recommend, order, or approve a service or supply does not make it medically necessary or a covered benefit.

-Medicare: The programs of health care for the aged and disabled established by Title XVIII of the Social Security Act of 1965 and its related regulations, each as amended.
+Medicare: The programs of healthcare for the aged and disabled established by Title XVIII of the Social Security Act of 1965 and its related regulations, each as amended.